aFarkas/lazysizes/README.md

 ##Recommended/possible markup patterns

-lazysizes allows you to write multiple different markup patterns.
+lazysizes allows you to write an endless variety of different markup patterns.
 Find your own/best pattern or choose one of the following.
 (All of the following patterns can be also used for art direction using the ``picture`` element.)
-In case you are not using the LQIP pattern, consider adding unobtrusive unveil effects ([demo](http://afarkas.github.io/lazysizes/no-src.html#examples)).

 ###Simple pattern